circlefin/cctp-sample-app/README.md

 4. Add the new chain to the form dropdown selector

 - In `./components/Send/SendForm.tsx`, Add the new chain to `CHAIN_SELECT_ITEMS` and this should automatically update the UI dropdown.

+## Configuration for Mainnet

+This sample app is development for testnet use, but if we want to update this for mainnet, these are the steps needed.

+1. Update the chain definitions to mainnet

+- In `./src/constants/chains.ts`, update the `SupportedChainId`, `SupportedChainIdHex` and `ChainParameter` objects with mainnet values.
+We may want to rename the enums as well.

+2. Update the addresses to mainnet

+- In `./src/constants/addresses.ts`, update the addresses with mainnet addresses.
+The mainnet address values can be found on https://developers.circle.com/stablecoin/docs.cctp-protocol-contract.

+3. Update the attestation API URL

+- In `./src/constants/index.ts`, update `IRIS_ATTESTATION_API_URL` with the mainnet value.
+The mainnet API url can be found on https://developers.circle.com/stablecoin/docs/cctp-getting-started#attestation-service-api.

 ## Setup Typechain